Open Letter

 Samuel Cipers, Vrije Universiteit Brussel, Belgium

-Julia Krämer, Erasmus University Rotterdam, the Netherlands
+Julia Krämer, Erasmus University Rotterdam, The Netherlands

 Hanne Vandenbroucke, mec-SMIT, Vrije Universiteit Brussel, Belgium